wpx0413/learngit/readme.txt

-git is a version control system wpx
+git is a very good version control system wpx